abhinav-s-jindal/67P_sediment_transport_pathways/README.md

 1. Open VTK file in ParaView
 2. Select "particle_count" for coloring
-3. Recommended colormap: Plasma or Viridis
+3. Recommended colormap: Cool to Warm on log-scale
 4. Use white background for publication-quality figures
 5. Apply "Surface" representation